 In closing

-Follow these steps and you’ll be able to craft a tailored mass hiring recruitment template to follow each time you look to recruit at scale.
+Follow these steps, and you can craft a tailored mass-hiring recruitment template to use each time you recruit at scale.

-Above all, remember to start early and put a plan in place before you’re rushing to recruit, leaving your business at risk of developing a talent gap.
+Above all, remember to start early and put a plan in place before you rush to recruit, leaving your business at risk of developing a talent gap.

 Not sure where to start with assessments?